rocketfuel/smartitioner/README.md

 Rocket Fuel is a digital-advertising technology company in Silicon Valley that has grown rocket-fast since its founding in 2008.
 The company is a leader in the emerging phenomenon of scientific advertising online.
 It combines a world-class engineering team with the industry's most productive sales and delivery teams.
 Its customers are some of the world’s most successful brands.
 Rocket Fuel serves them from its offices in 15 cities around the globe including New York, London, Toronto, and Hamburg.

 In 2008 a group of data savants hailing from the biggest digital darlings came together with one simple mission: to make marketing easier and more effective for brands, and to give consumers a unique and relevant online experience.
-Four years later, we’re the fastest growing advertising technology company in Silicon Valley, and number 4 in Forbes’ Most Promising Companies in America.
+Four years later, we’re the fastest growing advertising technology company in Silicon Valley, and number 4 in Forbes’ Most Promising Companies in America, and one of the fastest growing listed Silicon Valley companies ever (NASDAQ:FUEL).
 Hard work has paid off!

 LIKE AD TECH?
 JOIN US!